LayanKaushik/NLP_text_classification_model/README.md

 | GloVe               | Ensemble Model (soft voting)              | 0.469    |  0.736    |
 | GloVe               | Ensemble Model  (hard voting)            |  0.411   |  0.728    |
 | GloVe               | CNN              | --     | 0.695    |

+Our analysis identified ensemble methods, particularly with GloVe vectorization, as the most effective approach in classifying the humor content in TikTok videos discussing ADHD.
+These methods consistently outperformed individual models across various vectorization techniques.

+#### Key Observations:
+1. **Ensemble Methods Excel**: Ensemble methods with GloVe vectorization showed the best performance, achieving high F1 scores and accuracy.
+2. **Feature Importance Analysis**: Words associated with conversational and expressive language, such as 'gon', 'look', 'okay', and 'yeah', emerged as strong predictors for humorous content, aligning with the interactive nature of humor.
+3. **Refined Text Analysis**: Refining the text data by removing high-frequency words common to both classes resulted in a more distinctive set of features, improving the model's ability to differentiate between humorous and non-humorous content.
+4. **Beneficial Use of PCA and Additional Predictors**: The inclusion of PCA and additional predictors like word and character count slightly improved accuracy and F1 scores, suggesting a potential for model optimization.

+#### Recommendations:
+- **Further Tuning and Analysis**: Additional fine-tuning and exploration of PCA and other predictors could enhance model performance.
+Continue refining the text data to emphasize unique language features that are indicative of humor.

 ## Acknowledgment